Welcome to today's edition of the Rush 24-7 podcast.

 You know what those results show?

-The way I respond to the comments of the alleged Iraqi who saw what went on there is uh that's baloney.
+The way I respond to the comments of the alleged Iraqi who saw what went on there is that's baloney.

 And so the idea that there were people there beating him is just ludicrous.

-All right, now the media today was what do you mean?
+All right, now the media today was, what do you mean?

-Trying to save his life, you just dropped a couple bombs on him, you tried to kill him.
+You just dropped a couple bombs on him.

-Yes, drive by media, but we military have rules.
+Yes, drive-by media, but we military have rules.

 We have standards.

-Once that life is incapable of defending itself, we were unable to do so in this case.
+We were unable to do so in this case.

 The media can't grasp because they have no concept.